lutrasdebtra/NucleotideFinder/README.md

 Nucleotide Finder uses the GRAL graphing library to display concentrations of nucleotides across a fasta file.

-When given a fasta file, the program will count the number of <nucleotide> in groups of <chunk>.
+When given a fasta file, the program will count the number of (A,T,C,G) in groups of 0 ..
+20.

 E.g.